Chwiggy/thesis_bachelor/src/thesis.typ

     === origins
       - hexgrids from h3pandas @dahn_h3pandas_2023 based on uber's implementation of them
     ==== Transport Data
-      - osm files from geofabrik @geofabrik_gmbh_geofabrik_2018
+      - osm files from geofabrik @geofabrik_gmbh_geofabrik_2018 downloadad with @tenkanen_pyrosm_2023
-      - gtfs files from various transit companies @vrs_soll-fahrplandaten_2023 @vvs_soll-fahrplandaten_2023 @rhein-neckar-verkehr_gmbh_aktueller_2023 @delfi_deutschlandweite_2023.
+      - gtfs files from various transit companies @vrs_soll-fahrplandaten_2023 @vvs_soll-fahrplandaten_2023 @rhein-neckar-verkehr_gmbh_aktueller_2023 but ultimately settled on cropping the german weekly transit dataset from DELFI @delfi_deutschlandweite_2023 using gtfs-general.
+      - Content descriptions for all of these and their usage
     ==== Population Data
   === Destinations
-    - Usage of openly available data, preferably from osm ... extracted with pyrosm @tenkanen_pyrosm_2023
-    - specific, eg secondary school data not mapped in osm @ministerium_fur_schule_und_bildung_nrw_grunddaten_2016, was deemed out of scope for this analysis
+    - no point of interests due to complexity
+    - h3 pandas @dahn_h3pandas_2023
+    - h3 cell to h3 cells with populations excluded or not
   === Case Studies
     - Selected based on data availability, personal familiarity: Heidelberg
-    - h3 pandas @dahn_h3pandas_2023
 #pagebreak()

 = Transit Access